rzuckerm/glotter2/CONTRIBUTING.md

 dependencies for build reproducibility.
 The project is based on [uv]().

-The project used [black] to do code formatting and format linting and [pylint] for linting.
+The project uses [ruff] to do code formatting, format checking, and linting.

 This project uses [pytest] as its testing library, but it is also a wrapper around [pytest].